-Recently, I had the honor of preaching at our Good Friday service.
-During the message, I made a passing reference to a Hebrews passage that appeared to resonate deeply with some church folk.
+I have always loved having the honor of preaching at a Good Friday service.
+During one particular Good Friday message, I made a passing reference to a Hebrews passage that appeared to resonate deeply with some church folk.
 It was one of those unforeseen moments when a Bible verse pierces the chaos of crazy-busy and taps the brakes so we can slow down and listen.

 In Hebrews 4: 15, the author writes, “For we do not have a high priest who is unable to sympathize with our weaknesses, but one who in every respect has been tempted as we are, yet without sin.”
 The high priest we have is Jesus Christ, relocated from Heaven to become the sacrifice and the mediator for His people.
 But here we learn that this remarkable role carries a most unusual quality, particularly for those who assume that “high priest” means rigidly religious, gigantically judgmental, or dangerously disconnected from real life.

 Jesus, our High Priest, is able to sympathize with our weakness.

 Don’t rush past that sentence.
 It invites us to pause and ponder, like a gentle, fragrant breeze gliding across the front porch on a Spring day.
 It tells us something about ourselves; an elusive reality that can be hard to see and difficult to admit.
 Jesus assumes we are weak.

 Think about this.
 It addresses you, me, and every living being in possession of a soul.
 We are fragile sojourners in a fallen world, frail, tenuous, and imperfect.
 All of us.
 This verse is not addressing some unique subset of humans who have the misfortune of being flawed.
 If you breathe, you are weak.
 More specifically, if you are a pastor, you are weak.
 It’s not a question of whether it’s true; the question is whether you are clued in or clueless.

 Weak Means Me